BAbykiller322/SDPA_EMATM0048_2720314/README.md

  - Enter the number of months to run the simulation:
    - Press Enter with no input to use the default of 6 months.
  - For each month:
-   - 1.Hire or fire florists(with any specialties).
+   - Hire or fire florists(with any specialties).
-   - 2.Enter the quantity of each type of bouquet you wish to sell to develop a sales plan.
+   - Enter the quantity of each type of bouquet you wish to sell to develop a sales plan.
  - The program then simulates the month and displays by following ordering:
-   - 1.current florists
+   - current florists
-   - 2.sales and costs for the month
+   - sales and costs for the month
-   - 3.greenhouse stock levels
+   - greenhouse stock levels
-   - 4.updated cash balance
+   - updated cash balance
  - The simulation ends when:
-   - 1.the chosen number of months has been completed
+   - the chosen number of months has been completed
-   - 2.the shop goes bankrupt (cash is insufficient to pay monthly expenses)
+   - the shop goes bankrupt (cash is insufficient to pay monthly expenses)